Note: This is also a book review of The Timeless Way of Building.

 Fig2.
 The unsatisfied vertex.
 (Click on the part inside the canvas to force a vertex into existence and see it to return to where it belongs)When forced you either perish or go where you rightfully belong

 Although the idea of the book seems to be to talk about the timeless wisdom on architecture and buildings that Christopher himself has acquired throughout his illustrious career, it feels more than just that.
-If you just gave me the book stripped of its illustrations, I am pretty sure that I couldn't have said this from Hume's Treatise, or for that matter Kant's Critiques.
+If you just gave me the book stripped of its illustrations, I am pretty sure that I couldn't have said this from a detailed philosophical treatise on life and human nature.

 The entire book is weaved around this idea of what Christopher likes to call a pattern language.
 Although what he says could be understood in several different ways, to me the entire idea of a pattern language at least from life and philosophical standpoint was about emergence and numinosity.
 He likens the pattern languages to the natural language that we speak, in the sense that just as natural languages help us create wonderful prose that is full of personal insights and creativity, pattern languages he says, allow us to form such emergent rules that exhort creative endeavors on their own, which I think aligns just fine with my numinously emergent take.
 To relate to the theme of our essay, the pattern languages here could be the temporal and ontological patterns that we see around us and go on to build upon it through our social interactions, which again I feel is one of the primary drawbacks of modernity in it completely strips you of the nuances of life by introducing the either/or mindset.
 To give an example, we needn't look further than what constitutes our mental patterns (a form of pattern language) i.e., our biases.
 Modernity calls them bad while Christopher rightly acknowledges the antifragile nature of these biases, in it is these biases that constitute our mental patterns and our ability to form a structural component around ourselves like society, family, friends, etc.